·4 min read

 ));

 Don't over-engineer the vector store.
-I considered Pinecone, Weaviate, Qdrant.
-Supabase with pgvector handles my scale (tens of thousands of chunks) without breaking a sweat.
+Supabase with pgvector should handle tens of thousands of chunks without issues.
 Start simple.
-Migrate when you actually need to.
+Migrate only when needed.

 The Bottom Line

-RAG in production is 20% retrieval algorithm and 80% everything else — data quality, chunking strategy, metadata, evaluation, caching, and knowing when the system should shut up instead of guessing.
+I haven't built this yet.
+But I've done enough research and prototyping to have conviction about the architecture.
+RAG in production is going to be 20% retrieval algorithm and 80% everything else — data quality, chunking strategy, metadata, evaluation, and knowing when the system should shut up instead of guessing.